stefann9/Passing-Thoughts/README.md

+# About
+This is the Passing Thoughts project from Learn React Hooks – codecademy.
+Which focuses on improving your react hooks knowledge.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.